theAbyssOfTime2004/myVault/6 - Main Notes/Convolutional Neural Networks.md

 - Is the first layer to extract features from the input data.
 This layer maintaining the correlation between pixel's features by sliding a tiny moving window accros the image.
 As you slide this window, you're capturing tiny bits of information about what's inside.
 This helps the computer understand the image's details - like edges, shapes, and patterns - without losing how these details connect to each other.
 - The convolution layer works with two main things:
 	1. The original image (as a matrix of pixels)
-	2. A small filter (like a mini-template)
+	2. A small filter (like a mini-template) or so-called kernel

 - This filter slides across the image, comparing its pattern with different parts of the picture.
 It's basically asking, "Does this small pattern match anything here?"
 By doing this repeatedly, the computer learns to recognize important features in the image.
 ![[Pasted image 20241210130633.png]]